BCDA-APS/use_bluesky/first_steps_guide.md

 # Guide: First Steps with Bluesky

+This is a quick-reference guide for those learning how to use the Bluesky Framework for data acquisition.

-Verify the existing configuration works as expected:
+Use these commands to verify the existing configuration works as expected:

   * motors have values matching EPICS
   * scaler(s) match EPICS